-The authorized number of Foundation Trustees shall be twenty-eight (28) members.
+The authorized number of Foundation Trustees shall be twenty-nine (29) members.
 All meetings of the Board shall be held on the campus of Seminole State College at Seminole, Oklahoma, or at any other location specified by the Board.
-Such meetings shall be held at least once each three months on call of the Chairperson, or at such times to which such meeting may be convened.
+Such meetings shall be held at least three times a year as called by the Board Chairperson.

-Special meetings of the Board may be held upon the call, in writing of the Chairperson, the Presidents of the College and Foundation or on call of not fewer than thirty percent of the Trustees, by mailing such written notice to each Trustee at least five days in advance of the meeting.
+Special meetings of the Board may be held upon the call of the Chairperson and/or the President of the College, or on call of not fewer than thirty percent of the Trustees.
+Such requests must be made by providing notice to each Trustee at least five days in advance of the meeting.
 Such call shall specify the time, place and purpose of the special meeting, and the items of business to be considered by the Board; provided that, at any meeting at which a quorum is present the Board may, by a vote of two-thirds of the members present, take up and dispose of other matters of business not included in the call.

 Forty percent of the Trustees shall constitute a quorum of the Board at any meeting, but less than a quorum may adjourn any meeting from time to time until a quorum shall be present.